To get started, you will need to set up a publisher account to get a

 ]

-If you are integrating Kontext to a human-to-human messaging app, just use
+If you’re integrating Kontext into a human-to-human messaging app, assign the “assistant” role to all participants

 Create your params object